deep-entertainment/egoventure/docs/getting_started.md

 # Getting started

+Hello and welcome to *EgoVenture*.

 *EgoVenture* is a framework for creating first person point and click games.
 It handles and streamlines the most basic stuff and makes it easy to develop games like this.

-Usually, the games need two more plugins to fully function:

-* Speedy Gonzales - custom mouse cursor handling

-* Parrot - voice dialog handling

-To easily get started making an *EgoVenture* game, it's recommended to use the *EgoVenture Game Template*.
+The *EgoVenture* project provides different packages:

+* The [*EgoVenture* example game](https://godotengine.org/asset-library/asset/906), which is made by MDNA games and showcases all features of *EgoVenture*.
+You can download the game and open it in Godot to check out, how things are done.
+* The [*EgoVenture game template*](https://godotengine.org/asset-library/asset/905), which is used as a starting point for a new game, that bases on *EgoVenture*.
 This template includes all required plugins, a default game configuration, a basic game state and initialization code and the recommended folder structure to get you started right away.
+* The individual Godot addons, that form the *EgoVenture* features:
+  * The [*EgoVenture* core plugin](https://godotengine.org/asset-library/asset/903) which holds the basic features
+  * [Speedy Gonzales](https://godotengine.org/asset-library/asset/904) for easy custom mouse cursor handling
+  * [Parrot](https://godotengine.org/asset-library/asset/907) used for voice dialog handling

 ## Create a new Project